sanger-pathogens/visiogen/README.md

 ## 📫 Feedback / Contributions

-PRs and issues welcome!
+Issues welcome!
+This was a learning project for me and any feedback or ideas are welcome 😊

-> **_NOTE:_**  Remember that we always strongly recommend additionally manually BLASTing the selected probes before proceeding with ordering them
+> **⚠️ WARNING:** Always manually BLAST the selected probes before ordering them to verify specificity and avoid off-target binding.